-Matthew McDonald is a political and cultural historian of early modern Europe studying with David Bell.
-His research is on the rise and fall of French as the major European language of international communication and social distinction from the mid-eighteenth century through the Napoleonic Wars.
+Matthew McDonald is a political and cultural historian of France in the context of early modern Europe.
+His research is on the preponderance of French as Europe’s major international language from the mid-eighteenth century through the Napoleonic Wars.

 Matthew’s research on French cosmopolitanism has taken him to archives across Europe and America.
-His research in Berlin has been supported through fellowships from the DAAD (in exchange with the Freie Universität Berlin) and the Geheimes Staatsarchiv Preußischer Kulturbesitz.
-He also spent a semester as a visiting student at the École Normale Supérieure in Paris in autumn 2018.
-Matthew will be in Germany this spring as a Herzog-Ernst Fellow at the Forschungszentrum Gotha der Universität Erfurt and will continue his dissertation research through the summer in Sweden.
+His research in Germany has been supported by the DAAD (in exchange with the Freie Universität Berlin), by the Geheimes Staatsarchiv Preußischer Kulturbesitz, and as a Herzog-Ernst Fellow at the Forschungszentrum Gotha der Universität Erfurt.
+He has also conducted research at Uppsala University in Sweden with the support of the American-Scandinavian Foundation.
+Matthew spent the fall semesters of 2018 and 2019 as a visiting student at the École Normale Supérieure in Paris and is currently a Graduate Fellow at the Princeton Institute for International and Regional Studies.

-Matthew previously received a Bachelor of Arts with honors in history at the University of Chicago, where he studied classicism and state-building under Louis XIV with professors Paul Cheney and Larry Norman.
+Matthew previously received a Bachelor of Arts with honors in history at the University of Chicago, where he studied classicism and state-building in the reign of Louis XIV.
 A classical violinist and singer, Matthew has curated historical exhibits for the New York Philharmonic.
 He performs on campus with the group Early Music Princeton.